 What is Compatibility Testing?

 Ideally, compatibility testing is a software type that checks if one’s software can run on various hardware, systems, network environments, applications, or mobile devices.
-Once the application gets stable, you can move to production; and you can access and use by several users on various platforms.
+Once the application gets stable, you can move to production; and you can access and use it by several users on various platforms.
 When you face issues, you can avoid these by doing some compatibility testing.

 Types of Compatibility Testing:

-Forward compatibility testing: It is a technique to check your developed hardware or software compatibility with the latest hardware or software versions.
+It is a technique to check your developed hardware or software compatibility with the latest hardware or software versions.
 Forward compatibility testing is quite challenging to predict some changes made in the latest versions that aren’t known.

 How to do Compatibility Testing?